 - The allowance was then to be paid in preference to all other debts or charges against the estate, except expenses of the funeral and last sickness of the deceased.

-This law is substantially similar to the current family allowance rules.
+This law is substantially similar to the current family allowance rules, which were described above.

 Given that the Texas legislature changed the law without changing this provision, the appeals court concluded that the Texas legislature adopted the prior case law.
 The prior case law said that the amount was paid out of the entire community property estate.

 Thus, the appeals court concluded that the family allowance is to be paid out of the community property estate, not just the widow’s separate property.